-School-based probation officers (P.A.S.S.
-Program) are housed at one high school, one middle-school, and one continuation school.
+Currently, school-based probation officers (P.A.S.S.
+Program) are placed at one high school (Lindhurst High School), one middle-school (McKenney Intermediate), and one continuation school Thomas E. Mathews).
 P.A.S.S.
-Officers provide supervision of all probation supervised juveniles, as well as assist with truancy matters, aid in triaging school behavior issues, identify at-risk juveniles, refer juveniles and families to appropriate programs and services, and provide direct-service evidence-based programming to juveniles in need.
+Officers provide supervision of all probation supervised juveniles, as well as assist with truancy matters, aid in triaging school behavior issues, identify atrisk juveniles, refer juveniles and families to appropriate programs and services, and provide direct-service evidence-based programming to juveniles in need.
+Historically, a P.A.S.S.
+Officer was placed at another mainstream school, Marysville High School (MHS).
+However, for the last two school years (2016/2017 and 2017/2018) there was no P.A.S.S.
+Officer assigned to MHS.
+Effective July 1, 2018, a P.A.S.S.
+Officer will again be placed at MHS.

 Once a juvenile is cited and/or arrested by law enforcement for a criminal offense, the Juvenile Intake Unit completes a lengthy interview process with the juvenile and their family.
 Using MI, the probation officer interviews the juvenile and family to gather information to complete the Positive Achievement Change Tool (PACT) assessment, in order to determine the juvenile's risk to reoffend, as well as any immediate risks and/or needs to be addressed.
 The probation officer will complete the assessment and if low risk to reoffend is indicated, then appropriate referrals to services and/or programs will be made.
-These services could include Individual/Family Therapy, The Parent Project, Anger Management, Cognitive Behavioral Therapy for Substance Abusing Adolescents, Sutter-Yuba Behavioral Health (SYBH), Children Systems of Care (CSOC) via SYBH, Grief Counseling, Transitional Aged Youth (TAY) via CSOC, Yuba County Assessment Team (YCAT), Yuba County Child Welfare Services, Yuba County One Stop and Adult Education, Alta California Regional Center, Yuba County Public Health, and Yuba County Welfare Division.
+These services could include Individual/Family Therapy,

+The Parent Project, Anger Management, Cognitive Behavioral Therapy for Substance Abusing Adolescents, Sutter-Yuba Behavioral Health (SYBH), Children Systems of Care (CSOC) and Youth 4 Change (Y4C) via SYBH, Grief Counseling, Transitional Aged Youth (TAY) via SYBH, Yuba County Assessment Team (YCAT), Yuba County Child and Adult Protective Services, Yuba County One Stop and Adult Education, Alta California Regional Center, Yuba County Public Health, and Yuba County Welfare Division.
 Some of these services are offered through Yuba County Probation Department, while the rest are offered by other local agencies.